Col legno: Sound

-The percussive sound of battuto has a clear pitch element determined by the distance of the bow from the bridge at the point of contact.
-As a group of players will never strike the string in exactly the same place, the sound of a section of violins playing col legno battuto is dramatically different from the sound of a single violin doing so.
+Distinctly dry, percussive, and sometimes ghostly, the sound made by the 'click' of battuto has a clear pitch element determined by the distance of the bow from the bridge at the point of contact, however the pitch of the stopped note is rarely definite or audible.
+As a group of players will never strike the string in exactly the same place, the sound of a section of strings playing col legno battuto is dramatically different from the sound of a single string instrument doing so.
+The timbre of battuto is unique and subtle, as there is no percussion instrument that can readily reproduce its accented sound.